Configure uniform instance groups - Amazon EMR

 If the cluster's On-Demand Instances match the attributes of open capacity reservations (instance type, platform, tenancy and Availability Zone) available in your account, the capacity reservations are applied automatically.
 You can use open capacity reservations for primary, core, and task nodes.
 However, you cannot use targeted capacity reservations or prevent instances from launching into open capacity reservations with matching attributes when you provision clusters using instance groups.
 If you want to use targeted capacity reservations or prevent instances from launching into open capacity reservations, use Instance Fleets instead.
 For more information, see Use capacity reservations with instance fleets.

 To add different instance types after a cluster is created, you can add additional task instance groups.
 You can choose different instance types and purchasing options for each instance group.
-For more information, see Use cluster scaling.
+For more information, see Use Amazon EMR cluster scaling to adjust for changing workloads.

 When launching instances, the On-Demand Instance's capacity reservation preference defaults to open, which enables it to run in any open capacity reservation that has matching attributes (instance type, platform, Availability Zone).
 For more information about On-Demand Capacity Reservations, see Use capacity reservations with instance fleets.

 This section covers creating a cluster with uniform instance groups.
-For more information about modifying an existing instance group by adding or removing instances manually or with automatic scaling, see Manage clusters.
+For more information about modifying an existing instance group by adding or removing instances manually or with automatic scaling, see Manage Amazon EMR clusters.

 Use the console to configure uniform instance groups